Click here for information regarding Covid-19 and Online Consultations

 Please note that pricing for Liposuction may vary based on the individual needs of the patient.
 Dr. Hughes operates in both Beverly Hills and Los Angeles, and prices may vary slightly.
 Please do not select your surgeon based upon cost nor select the cheapest liposuction doctor in Los Angeles or Beverly Hills.

-Important Factors to Consider Prior to Liposuction in Los Angeles
+Important Medical Factors to Consider Prior to Liposuction

-Patient should not be smoking.
-Patient should not have heart or lung disease.
-Patients with diabetes, or hypertension should be well controlled and optimized for surgery.
+The patient should not be smoking and should not have heart or lung disease.
+Patients with diabetes or hypertension should be well controlled and optimized for surgery.
 Patients should be evaluated for hepatitis C and HIV.

-Some patients have a lot of intra-abdominal fat, which is not addressed by liposuction only weight loss.
+Some patients have a lot of intra-abdominal fat, which is not addressed by liposuction.
+Only weight loss can remedy this fatty compartment.
 The patient must have adequate skin elasticity to allow for skin retraction after surgery.
 This factor is the most important element to good results aside from technical proficiency of the surgeon and the patient’s ability to follow the postoperative regimen of wearing the compression garment appropriately.

 Dr. Kenneth Hughes has extensive experience in larger volume liposuction surgeries of up to 5 liters, the safe maximum amount that can be liposuctioned out in an outpatient setting.
-While less volume can be liposuctioned safely, the less of the fat that is liposuctioned, the less of a change in body form that is produced.
+While less volume can be liposuctioned safely, the smaller the amount of fat that is liposuctioned, the smaller the change in body form that is produced.
 And no patient wants to go through two or three surgeries when one surgery would have sufficed.
 In fact, about 80% of Dr. Hughes’s practice is comprised of liposuction revision cases, which are very challenging.

 Sometimes more liposuction is needed.
 Sometimes fat grafting is needed, sometimes skin tightening can provide the improvement necessary, and sometimes skin removal is needed.
-Frequently, Dr. Hughes, the Renaissance plastic surgeon, uses all of these modalities to allow for the best possible correction in these complex liposuction revision cases.
+Frequently, Dr. Hughes uses several of these modalities to allow for the best possible correction in these complex liposuction revision cases.

-Transferring Liposuctioned Fat to Other Areas: Butt, Breast, Face, Calves
+Fat Transfer to Other Areas: Butt, Breast, Face, Calves

 Dr. Kenneth Hughes’s Skill in Liposuction Helps Patients Avoid the Tummy Tuck Scar

-In some patients, Dr. Hughes performs a large volume liposuction of 5 L of the front, sides, and back and can avoid a tummy tuck and its associated scar.
-Please see some of Dr. Hughes’s liposuction pictures for his patients of the Los Angeles and Beverly Hills areas.
+In some patients, Dr. Hughes performs a large volume liposuction of up to 5 L from the abdomen, sides, and lower back and can avoid a tummy tuck and its associated scar.
+Please see some of Dr. Hughes’s liposuction pictures to illustrate some of the more dramatic transformations.

-Dr. Hughes has now performed hundreds of skin tightening cases with Bodytite and Facetite and can dramatically reduce the need for skin excisional procedures for the abdomen, arms, thighs, bra rolls, lower back, buttocks, and knees.
+Dr. Hughes has performed hundreds of skin tightening cases with Bodytite and Facetite, and he can dramatically reduce the need for skin excisional procedures for the abdomen, arms, thighs, bra rolls, lower back, buttocks, and knees.

 Liposuction and Bodytite for Skin and Tissue Tightening: Accept No Substitute